- What Is Cholestasis?

 Your doctor will suggest a blood test for detecting obstetric cholestasis called liver function test or LFT.
 Apart from this, she could also ask for a fasting serum bile acid test.
 If tests are negative, but the itching continues, they must be repeated.

 Your doctor might also suggest an ultrasound to detect obstetric cholestasis.
 This could rule out gallbladder stones.
 Other tests to rule out abnormal liver functions like viral hepatitis, Epstein Barr virus, and cytomegalovirus are conducted before a diagnosis of OC can be made.

 While all these tests may seem intimidating, you must remember that they are not complicated and are extremely useful for helping maintain the health of your baby.

 Your doctor will recommend treatments that will reduce the itching and spread of the condition and avoid the risk of stillbirth.
 The treatments include the following methods:

-- Urodeoxycholic acid is administered for the itching and to restore the liver back to normal functioning.
+- Ursodeoxycholic acid is generally administered for the itching and to restore the liver back to normal functioning.

-- In cases of extreme cholestasis, your doctor will administer steroids.
+- In cases of extreme cholestasis, the doctor will administer steroids.